smj75/sillburp/README.md

 # sillburp
 **Greenhouse gas emissions from igneous sills.**

 Sillburp calculates the temperature and gas production history when an igneous sheet intrudes sedimentary rock.
-The primary reference is, "Jones, S. M., Hoggett, M., Greene, S. E. & Dunkley Jones, T.,  Large Igneous Province thermogenic greenhouse gas flux could have initiated Paleocene-Eocene Thermal Maximum climate change, Nature Communications, in press Sept 2019," referred to below as Jea19.
-See the Methods section.
+The primary reference is, "Jones, S. M., Hoggett, M., Greene, S. E. & Dunkley Jones, T.,  Large Igneous Province thermogenic greenhouse gas flux could have initiated Paleocene-Eocene Thermal Maximum climate change, Nature Communications, in press Sept 2019," referred to below as Jea19; see the Methods section.

 Make using "make".
 Type "./sillburp" to see simple instructions.
 Run GMT scripts in the order described to process model results.